nopnop2002/esp-idf-http-camera/README.md

 	Click [here](https://github.com/nopnop2002/esp-idf-selfie-trigger) for details.

 - Shutter is HTTP Request
-	ESP32 acts as a WEB server and listens for requests from HTTP clients.
+	ESP32 acts as a HTTP server and listens for requests from HTTP clients.
 	You can use this command as shutter.
 	`curl "http://esp32-camera.local:8080/take/picture"`
 	![config-shutter-5](https://user-images.githubusercontent.com/6020549/193444800-ed7ac318-307d-4c12-baec-9b32b98df77c.jpg)